 The CARES Act included a federal small business loan program called the Paycheck Protection Program (PPP).
 The program is designed to get cash in the hands of small businesses quickly, and incentivize business owners to keep employees on payroll by offering them loan forgiveness.

 In January 2021, SBA relaunched the PPP with an additional $284 billion as part of the COVID-19 Economic Relief Package.
 Businesses can apply for either a first PPP loan, or a “second draw” loan.
 To be eligible for a new PPP loan, businesses must meet the SBA size standards for their industry, and demonstrate at least a 25% reduction in gross receipts in any quarter of 2020 relative to the same quarter in 2019.
-The SBA will guarantee PPP loans through March 31, 2021.
+The SBA PPP Relaunch originally set a guarantee deadline of March 31, 2021.

 Other changes impact eligibility for initial PPP loans, the loan forgiveness process, and the tax treatment of PPP loans.